Rules

 Overview and description of the rules

-An overview and a detailed description of the rules can be found under Rules - overview and description.
+An overview of the rules and a detailed description of the rules can be found at Rules - overview and description.